1i/extjsBirdus/Readme.md

 Daily 🐦 sightings from http://www.irishbirding.com.

-A lambda provides the data from irishbirding.com, saving to S3 and DynamoDB.
+AWS Lambda fetches the data from irishbirding.com, parses and saves to S3 and DynamoDB.
 Static webhosting is enabled on the S3 bucket along with CORS for `HEAD` and `GET` requests for local testing.